hieuminh65/hieuminh65/README.md

 # Hi I’m Leo 👋 👋

 ### About Me :

 I am a student at University of South Florida.

 - 🧰 I’m working as a AI/ML Software Engineer.

 - ⚽ I love playing soccer.

 - 💡: I update new technologies, and AI tools everyday.

-#### I am doing a project called [Talk To Listen](https://github.com/Talktolisten).
-Check it out
+#### Featured

+- [JobsDreamer](https://www.jobsdreamer.com): All internships on the internet in last 24 hours delivered to your inbox.
+- [Talk To Listen](https://www.talktolisten.com): Talk to life-like characters and listen to their stories.

 ---